Sherma-ThangamS/React_Portfolio/README.md

 ## Usage

-1. Visit the [Live Website](https://sherma-thangams.github.io/React_Portfolio/) to explore my portfolio.
+1. Visit the [Website](https://sherma-thangams.github.io/React_Portfolio/) to explore my portfolio.

 2. Browse through sections to learn more about my skills, education, and work history.